b2dennis/storii/README.md

-# Password Manager API (pwman-api)
+# storii

-A secure, self-hostable password manager API written in Go.
-This project provides a backend service for storing and managing encrypted passwords with JWT-based authentication.
+A secure, self-hostable password manager written in Go.
+This project provides a backend service for storing and managing encrypted passwords with JWT-based authentication and a basic CLI client.

 ## 🔐 Security Model
 **Important**: This is a toy project and should not be used for production password storage without thorough security review.

 ### Client-Side Encryption